47degrees/fp-with-arrow-videos/Kleisli.md

 # Kleisli :: Map

-The `map` function modify the `Kleisli` output value with a function
+The `map` function modifies the `Kleisli` output value with a function

 once the `Kleisli` has been executed.